Iraq entry requirements for Canada passport holders

 Frequently asked questions

 The Government of Canada advises against non-essential travel to Iraq due to security risks.
-If you do travel, register with the Registration of Canadians Abroad service and check travel advisories regularly.
+If you must go, check the latest travel advisories and register with the Registration of Canadians Abroad service.
+Always have a solid security plan.

 Official sources